- Injury is a major burden of disease that can be prevented.

 Child poisoning prevention

 Poisoning is the second highest cause of zero to four-year-old child hospitalisations in Victoria.
-Remove the risk is a child poisoning prevention resource that includes the brochure The brochure provides information to help parents poison-proof their homes.
+Remove the risk is a child poisoning prevention resource that includes the brochure Is your home poison The brochure provides information to help parents poison-proof their homes.
 This resource is distributed to parents by local Maternal and Child Health services, and is auspiced by the Department of Education & Training.

 Safe environments for children